Visual

 Be creative with display type:

-- Leverage contrast beyond color: weight, size, upper- vs. lowercase (on a per case basis).
+- Leverage contrast beyond color: weight, size, upper- vs. lowercase to create dynamic type treatments using Source Sans Pro.

 - There is more room for creative solutions within mediums like motion graphics, social graphics, posters, signage, etc.